cchen941/PM566-Homework/homework 3/homework3.md

 library(forcats)
 ```

-1. Using the NCBI API, look for papers that show up under the term
+**APIs** 1.
+Using the NCBI API, look for papers that show up under the
-    “sars-cov-2 trial vaccine” Look for the data in the pubmed database,
+term “sars-cov-2 trial vaccine” Look for the data in the pubmed
-    and then retrieve the details of the paper as shown in lab 7.
-How
+database, and then retrieve the details of the paper as shown in lab 7.
-    many papers were you able to find?
+How many papers were you able to find?

 a).
 How many papers we are able to find under the term “sars-cov-2 trial
 vaccine”.